 - TCR 2016

 - 10 Dams 2017

 Next Bikepacking Challenge:

 I feel a pull towards India and Nepal.
-India draws me in because of its wide and varied tapestry colours, landscapes and values, and I love the idea of riding in Nepal because I enjoy being in remote places and learning from the local cultures.
+India draws me in because of its wide and varied tapestry, colours, landscapes and values, and I love the idea of riding in Nepal because I enjoy being in remote places and learning from local cultures.

 How you got Hooked:

 My father got me into adventure cycling.
 When he retired, he decided to ride around the world and so, the natural progression was for me to follow!
 My proudest moment to date was finishing the Transcontinental Race in 2016, and seeing my father waiting at the finish line to meet me.

 Nothing ever goes to plan.
 Just when you feel like everything is working out, something tends to go wrong.
 The challenge is how to deal with this when you’re tired, hungry and alone.